 Heroin is usually produced by reacting morphine with acetic anhydride.

 There are several different types of heroin.
 Heroin #3, sometimes referred to as H3 or base heroin, is mostly found in the UK and Europe, as well as across other countries internationally.
-This is a more basic form of heroin and is usually a fine powder, ranging in tone from off-white to medium brown.
+This is a more basic form of heroin and is usually found as a fine powder, ranging in tone from off-white to medium brown.
 Heroin #3 needs to be mixed with an acid in order to make it soluble for use via injection.
 Citric acid and ascorbic acid (vitamin c) are often used for this purpose.
 The following video

 describes the process of dissolving heroin base with citric: How much citric?

 Since ascorbic acid (vitamin c powder) is less strong than citric acid, slightly more is needed to dissolve the same amount of heroin.
 This means that there is a greater margin for error; meaning, if someone uses slightly too much, it won't have as great of an impact on the acidity compared to the same amount of excess citric acid.

 Heroin #3 is also commonly used via smoking or, "running" on foil", which is sometimes also referred to as

 "chasing the dragon".